NCAA Native American mascot decision: Controversies

 San Diego State University (SDSU) was not cited by the NCAA in 2005 due to a decision that the Aztecs were not a Native American tribe with any living descendants.
 An SDSU professor of American Indian Studies states that among other problems the mascot teaches the mistaken idea that the Aztecs were a local tribe rather than living in Mexico 1,000 miles away.
-However, in February 2017 the SDSU Native American Student Alliance (NASA) supports removal of the mascot, calling its continue use "institutional racism" in its official statement to the Committee on Diversity, Equity and Outreach.
-Although that resolution was rejected by the SDSU Associated Students, the University Senate, which represents the administration, faculty, staff and students, has voted to phase out the human depiction of the Aztec Warrior.
+However, in February 2017 the SDSU Native American Student Alliance supported removal of the mascot, calling its continued use "institutional racism" in its official statement to the Committee on Diversity, Equity and Outreach.
+Although that resolution was rejected by the SDSU Associated Students, the University Senate, which represents the administration, faculty, staff and students, voted to phase out the human depiction of the Aztec Warrior.
 A task force of students, faculty, and alumni studied the issue and recommended keeping the name but modify the mascot performance and certain references used in other contexts.
 However, there are few signs of this recommendation being implemented.

 The University of Illinois Urbana-Champaign (UIUC) kept the Fighting Illini nickname as referring to the state, not Native Americans, but officially stopped using the Chief Illiniwek image and mascot in 2007, although an attachment remains among many students and alumni; but not all.
 The "Honor the Chief Society" filed an application with the U.S. Patent and Trademark Office in 2009 to register the Chief Illiniwek symbol, which the university opposed.
 In October 2013, an agreement was reached that would allow for the limited private use of the name as long as it was accompanied by a disclaimer stating that the university is not involved in such use.
 A new Chief Illiniwek cannot be named, and the university retains control of the name.
 However, an "unofficial" chief has been selected by former Chief Illiniwek portrayers.
 An effort to resolve the controversy by then-chancellor Robert J. Jones included the work of a committee that issued a report of its "critical conversations" that included over 600 participants representing all sides, which remained sharply divided.
 Jones then appointed a Commission on Native Imagery: Healing and Reconciliation to implement the recommendations of the committee.
 A non-binding resolution to make "Alma Otter" the official mascot was placed on the spring 2019 student election ballot, but failed to receive a majority.
 However, some saw the vote as a sign of progress.
 In 2020 the belted kingfisher, which is blue and orange, the UIUC colors, received a majority of student votes.
 The vote was advisory, with the university making the official decision.
 In September 2020, the University Senate overwhelmingly endorsed the Kingfisher as the new mascot, voting 105 to 2 with 4 abstaining.
-The mascot has won subsequent student votes, however the University has taken no action.
+The mascot has won subsequent student votes, however the university has taken no action.